Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 “I’ll be outside with Mike working on the garden and painting over the blood on the wall.
 If you need anything, give a shout.”

 “Okay, I’ll take care of the blood on the house.”

 Mike dug out some of the dirt and put the concrete block back.
 “One corner was busted off, so I put that side of it in the ground.
 All the blocks are pretty much even now.
 I’m starting to clean up the plants that got stomped on.
 A few should probably be thrown out.
 I don’t think they’ll survive.”

 “On the side of the garage, just inside the gate.”

 “Okay.
 What are you going to do about the blood over there on the wall?”

 “I’ll wash off what I can, and then I’ve got a can of paint in the garage that’s supposed to be the color of the stucco.”

 Jeremy got a bottle of hydrogen peroxide, a scrub brush, and a rag from the house, and the paint, a brush, a screwdriver, and a stir stick from the garage.
 The hydrogen peroxide did a fair job of cleaning the blood, but the rough surface of the stucco made getting it all off just about impossible.
 He made sure the paint can cover was on tight, and shook the can for about thirty seconds.
 Then he pried off the cover with the screwdriver and stirred the paint until it was thoroughly mixed.
-He wiped most of the paint off the stir stick and set it aside, then painted over over one of the bloody handprints he’d cleaned.
+He scraped most of the paint off the stir stick and set it aside, then painted over over one of the bloody handprints he’d cleaned.
 He stepped back to check how the paint covered the blood and how the color matched the wall.